A look inside issue 182, Spring 2013

 Read "Dainty, Pretty Things" in full on our website.

-Walk the Line of Sense and Comfort: Patrick Grace in Conversation with Cody Klippenstein
+Walk the Line of Sense and Comfort: PJ Grace in Conversation with Cody Klippenstein

 PG: Let’s talk literary journal publication.
 This past year, you won first place in The Fiddlehead’s 2012 Fiction Contest, and you won Zoetrope’s All-Story Fiction Contest.
 Your story “Dainty, Pretty Things” was a finalist for The Malahat Review’s 2013 Open Season Awards, and will also appear in The Malahat Review’s upcoming Spring 2013 issue.
 How does it feel to have accomplished all this as an undergrad in UVic’s Creative Writing program?
 Any chance you’re pursuing graduate studies in writing?

 CK: I wish I could say something more interesting than Pretty unbelievable, but there it is.
 I already loved stories when I began my studies at UVic, but I didn’t realize how much or how quickly I’d grow to love storytelling.
 I really just want to keep doing it.
 I have a little more hope now that it might actually be possible somewhere down the road to get up every morning, sit at a desk and write.
 As for graduate studies – yes!
 I’m excited to be attending Cornell for my MFA in fiction this coming fall.

 Join us @ Congress in June

 The Malahat Review will participate in two literary events linked with Congress at UVic this June.